Reed-Schimmel/blog/content/posts/kfp-minikube-elyra.md

 ---
 In my quest to find the perfect MLOps workflow to accelerate my financial ML research, I played around with [Elyra](https://elyra.readthedocs.io/en/latest/getting_started/overview.html).
 It's a set of plugins for Jupyter Notebooks that allows you to visually drag and drop a (Python) pipeline.

 To use the Kubeflow pipelines feature I needed to install Kubeflow Pipelines on my local machine.
 The [Elyra documentation](https://elyra.readthedocs.io/en/latest/recipes/deploying-kubeflow-locally-for-dev.html) on this uses Docker Desktop for MacOS or Windows.
-As my machine is running [Pop!_OS](https://pop.system76.com/) 21.04 and I already had Minikube installed from installing MLRun (Article coming soon), I adapted the [Elyra Kubeflow Pipelines Guide](https://elyra.readthedocs.io/en/latest/recipes/deploying-kubeflow-locally-for-dev.html) to use Minikube.
+As my machine is running [Pop!_OS](https://pop.system76.com/) 21.04 and I already had Minikube installed from installing MLRun, I adapted the [Elyra Kubeflow Pipelines Guide](https://elyra.readthedocs.io/en/latest/recipes/deploying-kubeflow-locally-for-dev.html) to use Minikube.

 **Prerequisites:**
 1. [Install Minikube](https://minikube.sigs.k8s.io/docs/start/)